White Sox vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the White Sox have a record of 2-2.
+- In five games as the favorite over the last 10 matchups, the White Sox have a record of 2-3.

-- In their previous 10 games with a total, the White Sox and their opponents have combined to exceed the over/under on three occasions.
+- When it comes to hitting the over, the White Sox and their opponents are 7-3-0 in their last 10 games with a total.

-- The White Sox are 2-1-0 against the runline over their past 10 contests (three of those contests had a spread listed by oddsmakers).
-The average over/under established by bookmakers in Chicago's past three games has been 8.3, a streak during which the White Sox and their opponents have hit the over each time.
+- The White Sox have a record of 3-4-0 ATS over their last 10 games.
+For seven games in a row, Chicago and its opponent have finished above the over/under, with the average total set by sportsbooks in that span being 8.6 runs.

 White Sox Betting Records & Stats

-- The White Sox have come away with nine wins in the 32 contests they have been listed as the underdogs in this season.
+- The White Sox have a 13-10 record in games they were listed as the moneyline favorite (winning 56.5% of those games).

-- Chicago has entered 29 games this season as the underdog by -105 or more and is 8-21 in those contests.
+- Chicago has a 4-3 record (winning 57.1% of its games) when it has played as moneyline favorites of -150 or shorter.

-- The moneyline set for this matchup implies the White Sox have a 51.2% chance of coming away with a victory in the contest.
+- The implied moneyline probablility in this matchup gives the White Sox a 60% chance to win.

-- So far this season, Chicago and its opponents have hit the over in 25 of its 54 games with a total.
+- Chicago has combined with opponents to go over the total 29 times this season for a 29-25-4 record against the over/under.

-- The White Sox have an against the spread mark of 2-1-0 in three games with a line this season.
+- The White Sox have covered 42.9% of their games this season, going 3-4-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.